Financial Aid & Tuition Costs

-The student agrees to pay a $100 registration security deposit in order to register (and reserve a seat) in the Program.
-The registration security deposit will be applied toward tuition payments, and should be paid upon receipt of a letter of acceptance from the CNWSMT.
+We charge a registration security deposit of $100 to register and reserve a seat in the program.
+This deposit goes towards tuition payments.
+Students must pay deposit upon receipt of a letter of acceptance from the CNWSMT.
 If the deposit is not paid, the student forfeits his/her seat in the program.

-In addition to satisfying all Admissions requirements, all incoming students are required to meet with our Financial Aid Administrator and must have a completed financial plan in place before starting classes.
-For more information about tuition at the Center for Natural Wellness School of Massage Therapy please contact our Financial Aid office at (518) 489-4026 or email firstname.lastname@example.org.
+In addition to satisfying all Admissions requirements, incoming students must meet with our Financial Aid Administrator.
+It is required that they have a completed financial plan in place before starting classes.
+For more information about tuition, please contact our Financial Aid office at (518) 489-4026 or email email@example.com.